hotosm/docs/docs/decisions/0009-load-testing.md

 k6 is a developer-centric load testing tool that supports JavaScript scripting for complex test scenarios, integrates well with CI pipelines, and produces meaningful metrics.

+Locust is also an acceptable choice if Python is preferred, CI-integration is not a priority, and complex user flows need to be simulated (such as authentication and other multi-step workflows).

 ## Consequences